June 23, 2021 The Vein Institute

 How to prevent venous ulcers

 • Don’t smoke: smoking impairs blood circulation and damages your blood vessels.
+So if you’re a smoker, it’s time to think about quitting the habit.

 • Eat healthily and exercise: a diet rich in antioxidants (fresh fruits and veggies) and staying active helps to promote good blood flow and improve vein health.